What Does a Technician Do For Equipment Maintenance?

 Hard Skills

-They usually qualify as quantifiable technical knowledge that is crucial in addressing issues and fixing them.
+They usually qualify as quantifiable technical knowledge crucial in addressing and fixing issues.

 • Knowledge about general procedures and repair tasks.